jremington/WWVB_decoder/README.md

 Note: WWVB radios differ in the logic level used to represent a "modulated" bit (binary one) and may be either HIGH or LOW.
 The code in this repository assumes HIGH receiver output = modulated = binary one.
 Easy to change in the Interrupt Service Routine for Timer1.

 I also added a routine to unambiguously detect the double sync pulse signifying the start of the frame.
+No code for a graphic display is offered, as those change so rapidly that code for any particular display quickly becomes obsolete.
+And, graphic displays are always a matter of personal taste.

 Example output on Serial: (bit values shown below, marker bit = 2).